Biological and Biosimilar Medicinal Products

 The information on all centrally approved biosimilar medicines, including the summary of product characteristics, may be found under the link Human Medicines - Biosimilars.

-Is a biosimilar medicinal product directly interchangeable with the original biological medicinal product in the treatment of patients?
+Are a biosimilar medicinal product and the originator biological medicinal product mutually interchangeable in the treatment of patients?

-The direct interchangeability (known also as direct, automatic or generic substitution) is a notion that includes a substitution of the prescribed medicine with its parallel, that do not require advise and special surveillance of the prescribing doctor.
-The direct interchangeability is only possible for generic medicines.
+The direct interchangeability (known also as direct, automatic or generic substitution) is a notion that includes a substitution of the prescribed medicinal product with its parallel at the level of pharmacy, which does not require advising and special surveillance of the prescribing doctor.
+The direct interchangeability is only possible for generic medicinal products, whereas for biological medicinal products, direct interchangeability is not applicable.

-An active post-authorisation safety monitoring is mandatory for all medicines and in case of biological medicines, due to their specific characteristics, adverse reactions should be further monitored, reported and analysed at the level of product brand and batch number in order to ensure a precise traceability.
+An active post-authorisation safety monitoring is mandatory for all medicinal products and in the case of biological medicinal products, due to their specific characteristics, adverse reactions should be further monitored, reported and analysed at the level of product brand and batch number in order to ensure a precise traceability.